 Outtakes as B-roll

 It wouldn’t hurt to scrub through the interview bins and see if there are any shots of the main character or his family that are simple reaction shots, not speaking segments of the interview.
-There’s the chance that one of these reactions carries the right emotional response for the scene, or at least convey the desired emotion when cut into context of the interview.
-Moments like this are enhanced by using a musical score as a device to emphasize the emotional climax.
+There’s a good chance that one of these reactions carries the right emotional weight for the scene, or at least conveys the desired emotion when carefully cut into the context of the interview.

 Carry it through